• Skip to primary navigation

 A cutting board with cubed butternut squash and a beaker of fresh cranberries

-Step 1: Toss the cubes in some olive oil, salt and pepper.
+1. Toss the squash cubes with olive oil, salt, and pepper.

 A baking pan of roasted butternut squash and cranberries